All Episodes

 Yeah.

-We're totally onto something there.
+And we're totally onto something there.

-Movies now, I don't know what this prerequisite or where it came from, as far as they have to be over two hours.
+Movies now, I don't know what this prerequisite or where it came from as far as they have to be over two hours.

-You know, it's some are three.
+You know, it's summer three.

-It's too much Titanic, I could withstand it because it was a good movie, but three hours, it's too long to be sitting in a seat.
+I could withstand it because it was a good movie, but three hours, it's too long to be sitting in a seat.

 I'm sorry.

-I even saw what I see recently.
+I even saw what I see recently, Sonic 2.

-My son just saw that, yeah.
+Yeah, my son just saw that.

-It's actually pretty good, you know.
+It's actually pretty good.

-I'll tell you the funny thing about that is I did not see that yet.
+I'll tell you, the funny thing about that is I did not see that yet.

-And I said, You want to see Sonic 2?
+And I said, you want to see Sonic 2?

-He actually went to the theater to see it, but he wants to see it again, and it's you can watch it online.
+He actually went to the theater to see it, but he wants to see it again.

-Yeah, now it's now it's streaming, right?
+Yeah, now it's streaming, right?

 But even that was more than two hours.